Dark energy explained by a bias in the measurements: Introduction

 Typical cosmological models are based on the postulate that the universe is homogeneous and isotropic in its spatial dimensions.
 This postulate is generally known as the Cosmological principle.
 Obviously, at small scales, space presents heterogeneities and anisotropies, but we take the Cosmological principle to apply only on the largest scales, where local variations are averaged over.
 The homogeneity and isotropy of space at such scales imply that it would be maximally symmetric, leading to the well-known Friedmann-Lema\^\i tre-Robertson-Walker (FLRW) metric.
 In typical cosmological models, this metric is then used to determine the left part of the Einstein equation of general relativity:

 where $\Lambda$ is the cosmological constant.
 The right part is determined by estimating the average stress-energy tensor of all identified sources.
-Solving the Einstein equation leads finally to the Friedmann equations, allowing to predict the evolution of the scale factor $a(t)$ of the universe in function of the density.
+Solving the Einstein equation leads finally to the Friedmann equations, allowing to predict the evolution of the scale factor $a(t)$ of the universe in function of its density.
 In simple words, this approach allows to predict the global evolution of the universe in function of its content.

 It is known since the beginning of the study of cosmology that space is not perfectly homogeneous and isotropic, but the effects of this characteristic on the evolution of the universe have been investigated seriously since some decades only.
-In particular, several authors have postulated that the consideration of the inhomogeneity of space could account for the accelerating expansion of the universe, as evidenced by \cite{Riess} and \cite{Perlmutter} from the observations of distant Type Ia supernovae (SNIa).
+In particular, several authors have postulated that the consideration of the inhomogeneity of space could account for the accelerating expansion of the universe, as evidenced initially by \cite{Riess} and \cite{Perlmutter} from the observations of distant Type Ia supernovae (SNIa) and further confirmed over the years, when more and more results were obtained, see \cite{Scolnic}.

-First of all, important efforts have been put by several authors on the investigation of backreaction effects, see \cite{Buchert}, \cite{Clifton}, \cite{Kolb} and many others.
+First of all, important efforts have been put by several authors on the investigation of back-reaction effects, see \cite{Buchert}, \cite{Kolb}, \cite{Clifton}, and many others.
 In such studies, the accelerating expansion of the universe is explained by the fact that the Einstein equation of general relativity should not be applied as such for the FLRW metric, but should be averaged in some way to take into account the inhomogeneous reality.
-The non-commutativity of the averaging procedure would lead to new terms in the averaged Einstein equations that would account for the observed acceleration.
-In a different approach, other authors suggested that our galaxy is located in a large underdense region, and that this would alter the observations of SNIa in such a way that it would lead to an apparent accelerating expansion of the universe, see for example \cite{Alexander}, \cite{Wiltshire2}, \cite{Ishak}, \cite{Colin} and \cite{Iguchi}.
-While in the first explanation, this accelerating expansion is considered as being a reel behavior, in this second explanation, it would just be an illusion.
+The non-commutativity of the averaging procedure would lead to new terms in the averaged Einstein equation that would account for the observed acceleration.

+In a different approach, other authors suggested that our galaxy is located in a large underdense region, and that this would alter the observations of SNIa in such a way that it would lead to an apparent accelerating expansion of the universe, see for example \cite{Iguchi}, \cite{Ishak} and \cite{Alexander}.
+While in the first explanation, this accelerating expansion is considered as being a real behavior, in this second explanation, it would just be an illusion.